ashwinam/Html-and-CSS-Youtube-Clone-/README.md

 Hover?
 Hover is nothing but when we move our mouse near to the particular element it changes css or it added css Let see

+## Lesson 4

+### chrome dev tools and css box model

+_Chrome dev tools_
+Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser. using f12 you can open the dev toools.

+_css box model_
+The CSS box model is essentially a box that wraps around every HTML element.
+It consists of: margins, borders, padding, and the actual content.